-One trip travel to 1700 years old Chinese town
+One short day trip to a 1700-year-old Chinese town

-The traffic was not so bad as the norm in Chinese New year.
-The ticket line moved fast and we were inside within half-hour.
+The traffic was not as bad as the norm during the Chinese New year.
+The ticket line moved fast, and we were inside within half hour.
 That is fast during festivities or holiday time.
-Safety is still considered very high, and everybody wearing masks and green code from health app needed for entering the town.
+Safety is still considered very high, and everybody wearing masks and green codes from the health app is needed to enter the town.
 Distancing was an issue as everybody needed to queue to get inside.

 Hand-made sugar candies. yam.
 Many of the foods here are made locally, and it is always a new experience to taste everything.
 I’m not so picky regarding food, and also, the girls can eat almost all if it is not spicy.
 Seafood, all types of meat, local style BBQ, and there is one old flavor of ice cream which is just mouth melting, Dong Be Da Ba.
 We did not plan any lunch as the whole day was a tasting tour, and we picked whatever looked good.
-In the early phase, it was clear no lunch needed, just to pick from all the small shops for different kinds of delicious foods.
-My personal favorites are the rice triangles Zongzi (粽子) with pork meat inside and the old fashion ice cream which is named Dong Bei Da Ban (popular in China from 1960 to 1980s) is yummy.
-Sorry for the many pictures of food but needed to share it.
+In the early phase, it was clear no lunch was needed, just to pick from all the small shops for different kinds of delicious foods.
+My favorites are the rice triangles, Zongzi (粽子) with pork meat inside, and the old fashion ice cream named Dong Bei Da Ban (popular in China from 1960 to 1980s) is yummy.
+Sorry for the many pictures of food, but I needed to share all the delicacies by picture.

-The town has kept its historical houses and alleys and wandering in the narrow streets feels like going back in time.
+The Zhujiajiao Ancient Town has kept its historical houses and alleys, and wandering in the narrow streets feels like going back in time.
 Many small shops with “antiques” and handicrafts, mostly made recently but nice to have them as a memory.

-- An overall historical place with feeling, lot of small shops and alleys.
+- An overall historical place with a feeling, with many small shops and narrow alleys.

 - You will not step out of this place hungry with plenty of traditional foods and snacks.

 - Easy accessible by car or metro from Shanghai